dsbutler101/grit/CONTRIBUTING.md

 #### Terraform

-We check the Terraform style with `terraform fmt` and validate `variables.tf` files with a `go` test to ensure variable definitions are in the correct place.
+We check the Terraform style and consistency with [`tflint`](https://github.com/terraform-linters/tflint), `terraform fmt -check` and `terraform validate`.

+A few `make` targets are provided for ease of use:

+- `make tflint` to run `tflint` using the `.tflint.hcl` file.
-Run `make terraform-fmt-check` to check Terraform formatting.
+- `make terraform-fmt-check` to run `terraform fmt` recursively.
+- `make terraform-validate` to run `terraform validate` recursively.

+You can use `make terraform-init` to initialize all modules locally and `make terraform-init -j` to do this in parallel.

 #### Go